arsuq/MemoryLanes/MemoryLanes/README.md

 one could make use of the different storage locations by using a heap highway for small messages and a mapped highway when working with megabytes of data.

-> In general one should think more about fragment lifetimes than size variety.
+> In general, one should think more about fragment lifetimes than size variety.

 ### Consistent fragment lifetime